mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 line of CSS code.
 When programmers recognize problems that are solved over and over, they create reusable libraries and frameworks that can radically improve the speed and reliability of software construction.
-Programmers are so fanatical about improving the sate of their work that they often join world-wide communities of volunteers to build and maintain software that eliminates programming work.
+Programmers are so fanatical about improving the state of their work that they often join world-wide communities of volunteers to build and maintain software that eliminates programming work.